atbcb/usab-uswds/news/_posts/2024-05-09-u-s-access-board-holds-meetings-with-members-of-the-entertainment-industry.md

   </figcaption>
 </figure>

 Under its statutory authority to promote accessibility throughout all segments of society, the Board seeks to encourage increased accessibility in the film and television industries, acknowledging the role that these media play in shattering disability myths and removing societal barriers for people with disabilities.
-Access Board Executive Director **Sachin Pavithran** summed it up at the opening ceremony of the 2024 SignLight International Film Festival (SIFF), a five-day event dedicated to exhibiting Deaf creativity, authenticity, and accessibility in filmmaking.
+Access Board Executive Director Sachin Pavithran summed it up at the opening ceremony of the 2024 SignLight International Film Festival (SIFF), a five-day event dedicated to exhibiting Deaf creativity, authenticity, and accessibility in filmmaking.
 In his remarks, Pavithran highlighted the importance of disability stories in film as a key to creating attitudinal shifts about people with disabilities that will contribute to fuller inclusion in society.

 <figure class="img-right">
   <a href="{{ site.baseurl }}/images/uploads/members-staff-at-netflix.jpg">
     <img src="{{ site.baseurl }}/images/uploads/members-staff-at-netflix.jpg" alt="A large group of Access Board Members and staff, and Netflix staff members pose in the lobby of Netflix's Los Angeles office.
 Behind them is a wall of screens with variations of the Netflix logo appearing throughout." class="center">
   </a>
   <figcaption style="text-align:center">
-    <em>Access Board Members and staff, and Netflix staff members pose in the lobby of Netflix's Los Angeles office.</em>
+    <em>Access Board Members and staff, and Netflix staff pose in the lobby of Netflix's Los Angeles office.</em>
   </figcaption>
 </figure>